Author: Revisions contributed by Cathy Schneider, CARPLS

 A written appearance shall be filed within 30 days after service, unless the summons requires an appearance on a specified day.
 IL SCR 181.
 The court will require a fee to file an appearance.

 If the defendant is required to file a written Answer to the Complaint, then the Answer must be filed within a specified period of time, which is determined by the type of case.
 The defendant's Answer may be due as early as the date for the filing of the Appearance, or it may be due 10 days after the deadline for filing the Appearance, or it may be due by a date set, or extended by the judge.
 IL SCR 181.
+A party who appears without having been served with summons is required to plead within the same time as if served with summons on the day he appears.
+IL SCR 13(b).

 In the Answer, the defendant will admit or deny or state "insufficient knowledge to either admit or deny" to each statement in the Complaint.
 If the defendant states that he or she has insufficient knowledge to any portion of the Complaint, the defendant must attach an affidavit as to the truth of that statement.
 735 ILCS 5/2-610.